An investigation into Globalstar Inc. (AMEX:GSAT)'s technical aspects - The Dwinnex

 Revenue Estimates

-According to 1 analysts, the current quarter’s revenue is expected to be $32.83M.
-It ranges from a high estimate of $32.83M to a low estimate of $32.83M.
-As of the current estimate, Globalstar Inc.’s year-ago sales were $28.39M, an estimated increase of 15.60% from the year-ago figure.
-For the next quarter, 1 analysts are estimating revenue of $32.4M, a decrease of -6.00% less than the figure of $15.60% in the same quarter last year.
-There is a high estimate of $32.4M for the next quarter, whereas the lowest estimate is $32.4M.
+According to 2 analysts, the current quarter’s revenue is expected to be $38.75M.
+It ranges from a high estimate of $38.87M to a low estimate of $38.63M.
+As of the current estimate, Globalstar Inc.’s year-ago sales were $34.48M, an estimated increase of 12.40% from the year-ago figure.
+For the next quarter, 2 analysts are estimating revenue of $47.46M, an increase of 44.80% over than the figure of $12.40% in the same quarter last year.
+There is a high estimate of $48.83M for the next quarter, whereas the lowest estimate is $46.09M.

-A total of 1 analysts have provided revenue estimates for GSAT’s current fiscal year.
-The highest revenue estimate was $134.81M, while the lowest revenue estimate was $134.81M, resulting in an average revenue estimate of $134.81M.
-In the same quarter a year ago, actual revenue was $124.3M, up 8.50% from the average estimate.
-Based on 1 analysts’ estimates, the company’s revenue will be $130.55M in the next fiscal year.
-The high estimate is $130.55M and the low estimate is $130.55M.
-The average revenue growth estimate for next year is down -3.20% from the average revenue estimate for this year.
+A total of 3 analysts have provided revenue estimates for GSAT’s current fiscal year.
+The highest revenue estimate was $162.43M, while the lowest revenue estimate was $145.83M, resulting in an average revenue estimate of $151.44M.
+In the same quarter a year ago, actual revenue was $124.3M, up 21.80% from the average estimate.
+Based on 3 analysts’ estimates, the company’s revenue will be $203.22M in the next fiscal year.
+The high estimate is $212.99M and the low estimate is $190.13M.
+The average revenue growth estimate for next year is up 34.20% from the average revenue estimate for this year.